Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Effect of the Incoherent Dynamics On Entanglement

 However, we can take a different strategy and instead measure the state of the carrier $C$.
 We consider a general projective measurement described by the projector $\Pi_C=\ket{\psi} \bra{\psi}_C$ with $\ket{\psi}_C = \cos{\theta} \ket{0}_C + e^{i \phi} \sin{\theta} \ket{1}_C$ ($\theta\in[0,\pi/2]$, $\phi\in[0,2\pi]$) and investigate the effect of the parameters $\theta$ and $\phi$ on the amount of entanglement between $A$ and $B$ at the end of the protocol.
 Panels {\bf (a)}-{\bf (d)} in Fig.~\ref{fig:optimalMeasure} show the results for different fixed values of $\gamma_{AC}$ and $\gamma_{BC}$.

 It is clear that by measuring $C$ we can generate much higher values of entanglement than by tracing $C$ out of the system.
+Physically, this means that we should perform a measurement on $C$ rather than simply neglecting it while observing $AB$.
 In each case considered in Fig.~\ref{fig:optimalMeasure} {\bf (a)}-{\bf (d)}, it is possible to achieve more than 8 times the amount of entanglement between $A$ and $B$ than when $C$ is traced out.
 This is more evident in Fig.~\ref{fig:optimalMeasure} {\bf (e)} where we show the maximum entanglement generated in $A$ and $B$ through measuring $C$.
 This is found for the values of $\gamma_{AC}$ and $\gamma_{BC}$ which allow for EDSS as presented in Sec.~\ref{sec:encodingMoreRestricted}.
 The lowest value of $E_{A|B}$ is 0.348, compared to a maximum value of 0.0427 in Fig.~\ref{fig:measTraceC} where $C$ is traced out of the system.
 Therefore, measuring $C$ is the better method of extracting entanglement between $A$ and $B$ for our protocol.

 Additionally, Fig.~\ref{fig:optimalMeasure} {\bf (e)} shows the maximum entanglement for different strengths of incoherent dynamics in the encoding and decoding operations (we remind that the state of $AB$ is maximally entangled when $E_{A|B}=0.5$).
 We can notice that a large amount of entanglement can be generated even when the dynamics of the protocol features a large amount of incoherence.
 Therefore the protocol is robust against incoherent dynamics in both the encoding and decoding operations.